 A: (Penny Livingston-Stark) Its would be a good idea to get it tested.
 Your local government should fund it.
 Canals and dumpsites are sometimes unfortunately very similar in their pollutant loads, but not always.
 If your canal is coming from a dumpsite the likely hood of there being serious pollutants (poly aromatic hydrocarbons, benzene, pcbs, battery acid, diesel fuel, paint residue etc) is very high.
 This could be treated in various ways to reclaim heavy metals using plants, breakdown pesticide residues using bacteria and fungus and process excess nutrients like manure and sewage with plants and bacteria.

 Paul Stamets of Fungi Perfecti has had some breakthrough discoveries using mushrooms to clean up some of these pernicious contaminants.
-Here is a web link about that.
-Although Im not sure his name is even mentioned.

 Re: Canal water it really depends on what is in it, and that depends on what is upstream from you in the watershed.
 Not just directly but what could wash into the canal during a storm.
 It is possible that there is sewage (fecal coliform and ecoli) if you have septic tanks or cesspools upstream as well as pesticides, herbicides, fungicides and agricultural runoff.
 There is a lot of pollution that comes from Non-Point Source which means it accumulates and concentrates in waterways.
 If any of your neighbors are changing their oil of cleaning paint brushes, fertilizing their lawn, cleaning pesticide sprayer cans etc. and dumping it on the ground, it is surprising how much that accumulates in a watershed.